Small Business Management Program

 The Small Business Management Program

 SBM is a nine-month program (September-June).
 Three-hour classes are held once a month, and will be held simultaneously in Newport and Lincoln City – connected by live two-way video.
-The Newport session will be led by program coordinator Misty Lambrecht, while SBDC Director Dave Price facilitates in Lincoln City.
 The 2-hour monthly one-on-one advising sessions are flexible around your busy schedule, with early morning, midday, or evenings sessions available.
 We will meet with you at the Oregon Coast Community College location nearest you, or via Zoom or phone.
 There are also make-up classes available if you miss a class.

 Cost of the Program